zimolzak/healthcare-data-quality/zimolzak-data-quality-2024.md

 - Then suddenly $18,000 \to 24,000$ a few years later.
 Why? **Clinic started importing data from the hospital.**

-- Lesson: Don't build the data-gathering system and walk away, assuming nothing will change.
+- Lesson: Don't build the data-gathering system, assume that nothing will change, and walk away forever.

 ::::
 :::